 Active, engaging programs for children and youth are a hallmark of Webster UCC.

-• Wonderfully Made Sunday School – through a variety of hands-on activities, we focus on treasuring the special gifts from God that make each of us wonderful.
+• Woodland Sunday School Space– during the pandemic we repurposed our outdoor worship space in the woods to house our Sunday School activities.
+Through a variety of hands-on activities, we focus on treasuring the special gifts from God that make the earth, and each of us, wonderful.

 • Vacation Bible School– for one week each summer, kids from WUCC and the community are immersed in a themed experience full of faith-building fun.